 If you are having difficulty obtaining an erection more often than not, it may be time to see a doctor to discuss options.
 Other related conditions include premature ejaculation or delayed ejaculation.
 Persons with diabetes, heart disease, and other conditions linked to ED who are experiencing difficulties getting or maintaining an erection would want to raise the subject during their next physician visit.

 The simplest rule of thumb to consider is whether the problem is causing a problem in your relationship.
-If neither you nor your partner consider the lack of functionality to be an issue, then it is not.
+If neither you nor your partner considers the lack of functionality to be an issue, then it is not.
 However, this is rarely the case; the fact that you are now reading this book means that lacking the ability to perform is troublesome to you.

 That said, ED is not life-threatening.
 Still, failing to get an erection can take a toll.
 You may want to see a doctor if you are experiencing